5 Red Flags when dating. Dating is tough. Let’s not rush into anything, especially if you see number 3. If so, you should run.

 Like that of learning from your less-than-perfect relations, one can choose someone based on low self-esteem.
 “I’m not good enough to find better than what I’ve always known.” or “He or she is way out of my league.”
 Negative self-talk and self-worth can force you in a perpetual game of “same relationship, just a different face.”
 In other words, you gravitate toward similar people.
 The bossy type, for example.

 While we don’t often think of attractive people as mean or manipulative, they are only human.
 So, it’s easy to only see the “hot” guy or gal in front of you.
 However, if they happen to be narcissistic, for example, the partnership will be hell.
 Therefore, it’s super important to learn what red flags people exhibit early on.
 My advice?
 See attraction as an added bonus.

-Red flags to look for when dating
+5 Red Flags when dating

 First off, it has to be said that some people are so charming and so kind that, in the beginning, you may see nothing but green flags.
 Scary, I know; nonetheless, risk is essential in the game of love.
 So, put yourself out there.
 However, there are some ways to tell.
 Below are some red flags I always look out for.

 It may be cliche but listen to your gut!
 If the bells ring a bit, try a second date, but if they get louder or are deafening – bail like you were on the Titanic!
 One night of misery can tell you a lot.